-Podesva, Robert J., Annette D'Onofrio, Janneke Van Hofwegen, and Seung Kyung Kim. (under review).
+Podesva, Robert J., Annette D'Onofrio, Janneke Van Hofwegen, and Seung Kyung Kim. (accepted with revisions).
 The California Vowel Shift and Fractal Recursivity in an inland, non-urban community.
 Language Variation and Change.

 Addressing the dearth of variation research in non-urban, non-coastal regions of California, this study examines the extent to which speakers in Redding, an inland community just north of the Central Valley, participate in the California Vowel Shift (CVS).
 We acoustically analyze the fronting of the back vowels BOOT and BOAT, the raising of BAN and backing of BAT, and the merger of BOT and BOUGHT, in sociolinguistic interviews with 30 white lifelong residents.
 Results reveal a change in apparent time for all analyzed variables, indicating the CVS's progression through the community, though not as robust as in urban, coastal areas.
 This suggests that the shift originated in urban areas and is spreading outward.
 Additionally, we provide evidence that relative shifted-ness of different vowels is patterned by ideologies about urbanity and rurality.
 Thus, as the CVS spreads through Redding, speakers utilize particular features of the shift differently, negotiating identities relevant in California's non-urban locales.

 Van Hofwegen, Janneke (forthcoming).
 Dyadic analysis: Factors affecting African American English usage and accommodation in adolescent peer dyads.
 Language and Communication.